-Planks, sit-ups and bicycle crunches – you probably know the drill for a weekly How to use an elliptical by now, and maybe it’s starting to feel a bit stale.
+Planks, sit-ups and bicycle crunches – you probably know the drill for a weekly core strength routine by now, and maybe it’s starting to feel a bit stale.

 So why not add some bite to your moves by learning to do the bird dog – named for the well-balanced way a hunting dog like a Pointer stands when it shows the way to the prey.
 Building a strong core is important for runners, keeping you stable, improving your running economy and reducing the chances of sustaining injuries.
 The bird dog exercise will strengthen the muscles along your spine, your glutes and your upper back – all part of your core along with your abs, hips and pelvis.

-'The bird dog exercise has been shown in scientific research to be one of the best exercises for spinal health, control and stability,' says explains Graeme Woodward, a UK Athletics Level 3 performance coach, UKSCA accredited S&C coach and We Run Best wireless headphones.
+'The bird dog exercise has been shown in scientific research to be one of the best exercises for spinal health, control and stability,' says explains Graeme Woodward, a UK Athletics Level 3 performance coach, UKSCA accredited S&C coach and We Run How to do a plank correctly.

 What everyone's reading